xiaojiantou/xiaojiantou.github.io/README.md

 This repository is for xiaojiantou's personal website development.

 Who is xiaojiantou?
-She's going to be a great software developer with a bunch of amazing projects.
+She's going to be an excellent software developer with a bunch of amazing projects.